JWalshe86/pizza-ordering-system/README.md

  * After addressing the recommendations the Pylint report reads: Your code has been rated at 9.66/10 (previous run: 9.60/10, +0.06).
 It's just the above two recommendations to address.
  * [Code Institute Pylinter 051123](./testing/Code_Institute_Pylinter_051123.pdf)
  * [Code Institute Pylinter cleared](./testing/CI_Pylinter_cleared.png)
  * Test run on Heroku 05/11/23. os.system('cls') not recognised by Heroku but os.system('clear') is.
-Solved with the following if statement: os.system('cls' if os.name=='nt' else 'clear').
+Solved with the following if statement: 'os.system('cls' if os.name=='nt' else 'clear')'.
 I also had to run pyfiglet to my requirement.txt, so Heroku could recognize it as a dependency.

 ## MODULES IMPORTED
  * The os module was used for its ability to manipulate the operating system, particularly to clear